omarsam/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile              : This script Move the file betty from /tmp/ to /tmp/my_first_directory

 8-firstdelete               : This script Delete the file betty

+9-firstdirdeletion          : This script Delete the directory my_first_directory